Ultimate Seed Crackers

 But there is a bright side – I came up with a new munchie recipe.
 And an ultimate one at that.
 Because it won’t make my gut do cartwheels (thank goodness).
 A grain-free, nut-free, 100% seed cracker…that has me dreaming up new recipes of things to dip the seed crackers in (read: dips are in your future).

-Now, I do have another awesome munchie, my herbed cassava tortilla chips, but not everyone has cassava flour on the ready (though they should).
 These seed crackers are made from 4 different seeds – flaxseed, pumpkin seed, sesame seed and chia seed.
 And salt + water.
 That’s it!
 Then, you can add in any additional flavorings, like dried herb and spices.
 In the batch you see, I added garlic, thyme and basil.
 But feel free to get creative.
 I think a smoky paprika or zaatar spice would be awesome!

 The crackers, unlike their deep-fried corn tortilla alternative are loaded with vitamins, nutrients, minerals, dietary fiber, omega-3 essential fatty acids and free-radical fighting antioxidants.
 All good stuff.
 Though it’s probably still a good idea to not down the entire batch in one sitting.

 Okay, so let’s discuss the recipe.
 It’s really quite easy.
 Mix seeds with water.
 Add herbs and spices and roll onto a piece of parchment paper.
 The only decision is how thin you want your crackers to be.
 The first time I made this recipe I got my crackers super thin (see picture above).
 And instead of scoring them…I broke them up by hand to create a more fun, organic shape.